ste616/atca-training/src/apps/nvis/README.md

 At the bottom of the display is the colour key between baselines, polarisations and colours.
 Up to 16 different lines can be plotted, and for all panels which display baselines (even auto-correlated baselines), the colour key will apply.

+For the closure phase, only baselines that do not include the reference antenna are plotted in the panel, and they have the same colour coding as the other panels.
+The associated closure phase triangle consists of the two antennas in that baseline, plus the reference antenna.

 For measurements that do not depend on baselines (like the weather station parameters), only a single line will be shown, and it will usually be white-ish.